mssfoobar/docs/docs/30_deployment/70-platform-aoh/561-AOH-core/562-imas.md

         - KC_DB: keycloak database type

-        - KC_DB_URL_DATABASE: keycloak database at url endpoint
+        - KC_DB_URL_DATABASE: name of  database at url endpoint

         - KC_DB_USERNAME: user name to use for database